 This palace was the fusion of the Rajput and Mughal architecture style.
-It is located in the banks of Pichola lake.
+It is located on the banks of Pichola Lake.

 From the city palace, we can see the Lake Palace.
 We can reach there by boat rides.

-The city palace is one of the grand and splendid palace of Rajasthan.
-So it is also called as the “Palace of Palaces“.
+The city palace is one of the grand and splendid palaces of Rajasthan.
+So it is also called the “Palace of Palaces“.
 The palace was built by Maharaja Udai Singh II.

 It is believed that Maharaja will weigh the equal amount of gold and silver and distribute them among the local people.
 The gardens in and around the palace are well maintained.
 It gives us the pleasant look.

 The palace is so majestic and grand.
-The room doors are beautiful.
-These doors are made of wood.
+The room doors are beautiful and made of wood.

-In those days, elephant fights were conducted by the Royals.
+In those days, the Royals would conduct the elephant fights.
 Before the fight starts, opium was provided to the elephants.

 Some of the shops in and around the palace.
 I captured one of them below.

-One of the impotant hindu temples in Udaipur is Jagadish temple.
-Located in the City palace of Udaipur.
+One of the important Hindu temples in Udaipur is Jagadish temple.
+Located in the City Palace of Udaipur.
 It has 32 steps to reach the top.